akilkarthikeyan/maxit/README.md

 possible every time, based on the current state of the grid to maximize computer’s score.
 State of the grid decided by
 1) position - Current position of the pointer
-2) gridState - Bitmask containing positions of the grid that are not taken
+2) gridState - Bitmask containing the positions of the grid that are not taken
 3) turn - Indicates if it is X's turn or Y's turn
+DP array stores the difference between the scores of both players "Y - X" Next move chosen to maximize "Y - X" in case of Y's turn or maximize "X - Y" in case of X's turn Computer assumes the role of Player Y and plays to win by making the most optimal next move as per the DP array